-From reduced cholesterol to increased energy and performance, adopting a plant-based diet has many benefits for sports amateurs and pros alike.
+From reduced cholesterol to increased energy and performance, adopting a plant-based diet has many benefits for sports amateurs and famous athletes alike.
 Meet the amazing female athletes helping to bust the ‘meat makes you stronger’ myth…

 She’s one of the biggest names in tennis and one of the most well-known women in sport, but did you know Venus Williams has been eating a plant-based diet since 2011?
-Williams was diagnosed with an autoimmune disease eight years ago, so doctors advised her to start eating a plant-based diet to get back to her match-winning best.
+Williams was diagnosed with an autoimmune disease, so doctors advised her to start eating a plant-based diet to get back to her match-winning best.

 Venus “fell in love with the idea” of adopting a plant-based diet and even convinced her sister, and fellow tennis-pro, Serena Williams to adopt a mostly-vegan diet.
 We’ll let their success speak for itself.

 Meagan Duhamel is a World Champion figure skater who rose to fame after winning gold at the 2018 Winter Olympics.
 The plant-based athlete is also a six-time Canadian national champion and has been vegan diet since 2008.